BrianHan113/DoodleDetect/README.md

 **NOTE:** The repo comes with BLANK datasets that are just placeholders required for draw.py and the website to work.
 Please note that you will not be able to train and make a model using these placeholder datasets.

+## Running in Python
+Simply run draw.py, assuming you have a trained model.
+Hold left click to draw, right click to clear the canvas, and middle mouse click to get a prediction.

 ## Running on the Website
 1. Go to tfjs_model_converter.ipynb to convert the model.h5 to a tfjs model compatible with JS
 2. Run each codeblock, and find the web_model output folder in files on the left taskbar